lavanet/docs/docs/provider/provider-tls.md

 :::tip

 The above examples use ports `2223` and `2224`, respectively.
 You can choose any port that works for your purposes.
-Ve aware that some ports on your OS may be used for internal communication and should be avoided.
+Be aware that some ports on your OS may be used for internal communication and should be avoided.

 :::